 Seen from this angle, voting in favour of the UK staying in suddenly becomes a lot easier.
 I found Johnson’s decision announced on Sunday to join the ‘out’ campaign not surprising but shocking.

-Johnson, a man for whom the words ‘maverick’ and ‘opportunist’ could have been coined, has long hurled invective at the EU (some elements justified, others clownish mud-slinging).
-Yet I thought that, given the rare opportunity of taking a serious decision on an important matter, Johnson might give priority to his Conservative party and his country, rather than his political career.
+Johnson, a man for whom the words ‘maverick’ and ‘opportunist’ could have been coined, has long hurled invective at the EU (some elements justified, other clownish mud-slinging).
+Yet I thought that, given the rare opportunity of taking a serious decision on an important matter, Johnson might give priority to his Conservative party and his country rather than his political career.

 This seems not to have been the case.
 Yet, if Cameron’s legendary luck holds, the mayor’s decision to oppose the prime minister may end up helping Britain – and, in the longer run, even the Conservative party – and also terminally damaging Johnson’s hopes of mainstream political office.